 Kidscontent creates kids digital and print media with a focus on technology.

-Kidscontent founder and owner Claire Comins teaches kids to create with technology through fun projects in classes she teaches in Marin County, California.
+Kidscontent founder and owner Claire Comins encourages kids to create with technology through fun projects in classes she leads and teaches in Marin County, California.

 In 2012, Claire published Lily, a magazine iPad app for pre-teen girls.
 The experience encouraged her to learn to program and make herself.
-Having co-taught at Codemaker Club after-school club and summer camps at an Intel Computer Clubhouse, Claire now runs her own classes in schools and makerspaces, teaching kids to create through programming and making.
+Having co-taught at after-school club and summer camps at an Intel Computer Clubhouse, Claire now runs her own classes in schools and makerspaces under the name TinkerTech, teaching kids to create through programming and making.
 When not teaching or blogging about the latest maker kits and edtech products, she enjoys hiking with her small scruffy dog on the trails and beaches of the Bay Area.